aristocratos/btop/README.md

 I will be providing statically compiled binaries for a range of architectures in every release for those having problems compiling.

-For compilation GCC 10 is required, GCC 11 preferred.
+For compilation GCC 11 is required.

 Please report any bugs to the [Issues](https://github.com/aristocratos/btop/issues/new?assignees=aristocratos&labels=bug&template=bug_report.md&title=%5BBUG%5D) page.